-This file has to be filled manually by the user.
+This file can be filled manually by the user.
+However, the easiest way for the configuration is the Configuration mode.

 Like the <modelname>_io.json file, the structure of this file is based on a schema with which the file is validated when a MIRO app is started.